-A portfolio of logistics and supply chain solutions have aided in meeting the ever-changing needs of customers especially large-scale account customers (MNC’s and government agencies) and created synergies throughout all of the cost delivery pipelines by leveraging cross-selling opportunities.
+A portfolio of logistics and supply chain solutions has aided in meeting the ever-changing needs of customers, especially large-scale account customers (MNC’s and government agencies), and created synergies throughout all of the cost delivery pipelines by leveraging cross-selling opportunities.

 Operating over 200 different countries and territories across the globe, with a global network of 240 airplanes of UPS, 315 short-termed leased or chartered aircraft, and 2100 daily flights have helped the company to build an extensive network via air, ground, and ocean logistics for freight.

 UPS operates in Strategic Business Units ( SBU’s) like Package Reporting, Customs Brokerage, Supply Chain & Freight Reporting, Distribution Services, UPS Mail Innovations Freight Forwarding, UPS Freight, and UPS capital.